rkalaniNV/Automodel/docs/guides/pipelining.md

 - The functional API offers modular components for implementing pipeline parallelism with any PyTorch model
 - Both can be combined with other parallelization strategies for optimal performance
 - Use built-in monitoring tools to understand and optimize your pipeline

-For more examples and advanced usage patterns, see the [AutoPipeline examples](https://github.com/NVIDIA/NeMo-AutoModel/tree/main/examples/pipeline) in the NeMo AutoModel repository.